Open book

 Book for This Meeting:

 Find us on the Bookclubs app at https://bookclubs.com/plattsburgh-nature-book-club/join.
-To receive the link and passcode for this meeting, reach out to us with the "Contact Us" link at the top right of the window.
+To receive the link and passcode for this meeting, reach out to Tia Legge at vrl29@cornell.edu or at (518) 561-7450.

 ____________________________________________________________________________________

 Meetings are held at 10:00am the last Wednesday of the month every other month at Cornell Cooperative Extension Clinton County, but are hybrid and can be attended via zoom.
-Zoom link is listed under "Registration Link," but no registration necessary, free to attend for all.
-Reach out to Tia Legge at vrl29@cornell.edu or at (518) 561-7450 for link and passcode to zoom meeting.
 Voting for the next book is chosen at this meeting.
 In partnership with Point au Roche State Park, contact Kristin Collins at kristin.collins@parks.ny.gov or at (518) 563-0369 for questions pertaining to the park.

 Fee